astropy/astropy/docs/nddata/utils.rst

     ...                  position.dec.to_value(u.deg)]
     >>> wcs.wcs.crpix = [50, 100]

-Now let's create the cutout array using the `~astropy.coordinates.SkyCoord` position and ``wcs`` object::
+Now we can create the cutout array using the `~astropy.coordinates.SkyCoord` position and ``wcs`` object::

     >>> cutout = Cutout2D(data, position, (30, 40), wcs=wcs)